facekapow/mini-utils/README.md

 ## Browser-Only Utils:
   * Document/HTMLDocument Extensions:
+    * on(String, Function) - this - When the event specified in the first parameter is fired, the callback in the second parameter is called.
     * get(String) - HTMLElement - Get an element based on a query string (only accepts '#id', '.class', or 'tagName').
     * create(String[, Object]) - HTMLElement - Create an element from a tag, and optionally initialize it with properties from the second argument.
   * HTMLElement Extensions:
+    * on(String, Function) - this - When the event specified in the first parameter is fired, the callback in the second parameter is called.
     * remove() - this - Remove the current element.
     * text([String]) - String/this - If given no parameters, returns the element's text.
 If given the first parameter, replaces the element's text with the new text.
     * hasMultipleOfClass(String) - Boolean - Check if the element has multiple occurrences of a class.